EBF & EWBF

 - each individual irrespective of age, gender, religion, race or disability has the right to protection from abuse;

-- each individual has a right to be safe, and to be treated with respect and dignity
+- each individual has a right to be safe, and to be treated with respect and dignity.

 We shall use our best endeavours to ensure that: